Dinah Shore: Death

 In the spring of 1993, Shore was diagnosed with ovarian cancer.
-She died of complications from the disease at her home in Beverly Hills, California, on February 24, 1994, five days before her 78th birthday.
+She died of complications from the disease at her home in Beverly Hills, California, on February 24, 1994.
 Her body was cremated the same day.
 Some of the ashes were interred in two memorial sites: the Hillside Memorial Park Cemetery in Culver City, California, and Forest Lawn Cemetery (Cathedral City).
 Other ashes went to relatives.

 Tributes

-In both Cathedral City and Rancho Mirage, California, streets are named after her.
+A street named after Shore runs through the towns of Palm Springs, Cathedral City and Rancho Mirage, California.
 Her hometown of Winchester, Tennessee, honored her with Dinah Shore Boulevard.
 In 1989, she received the Golden Plate Award of the American Academy of Achievement.
 In 1991, she was inducted into the Television Hall of Fame.
 In 1996, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.